Nonybby/DiscordBotClient/readme.md

 develop any further.

 And a big thank to [Vencord](https://github.com/Vendicated/Vencord) developers for making it easier for me to create this app

+## Disclaimer

+Discord is trademark of Discord Inc. and solely mentioned for the sake of descriptivity.
+Mention of it does not imply any affiliation with or endorsement by Discord Inc.